Stochastic nonlinear wave dynamics on compact surfaces: Functional calculus and semi-classical pseudo-differential calculus

 \section{Functional calculus and semi-classical pseudo-differential calculus}

 In this section, we collect the tools from micro-local analysis that we will need in the next sections.
-Most of the material presented here can be found in \cite{Zworski}, except for the few results on the functional calculus which can be found in \cite{Davies}.
+Most of the background needed here can be found in \cite{Zworski}, except for the few results on the functional calculus which can be found in \cite{Davies}.